BeeChains/cyberintelligencegroup/README.md

-# cyberintelligencegroup
+# Cyber Intelligence Group

-Cyber Intelligence Group
+You have found a blockchain Top Level Domain.
+Here for [1 time fee domains](http://home.1timefeedomains/) or make a [Handshake Here Now](http://hns.handshakeherenow/)!